lucie-on-github/Lucie-Docs/docs/auto-reactions.md

 ### /autoreaction list
-List all autoreactions in this server.
+List all auto-reactions in this server.